 The NAFC will hold three (3) IRP application periods before March 31, 2021.

 There will be three deadlines throughout 2020.
-The application period for Round 1 opens on April 15, 2020 and closes on May 15, 2020.
-Subsequent application periods will be held in the Summer and Fall of 2020.
-Exact dates will be announced before July 2020.
+The application period for Round 2 is now open and closes on August 17, 2020.
+Subsequent application periods will be held in the Fall of 2020.
+Exact date will be announced at a later date.

 FCs and PTAs can be in the early or late stages of development and anywhere in between, however we have dedicated specific amounts to various stages of development, please refer to the following funding streams to see where you fit: